donlenorardsr-star/donlenorardsr-star.github.io/README.md

 # donlenorardsr-star.github.io
-This is my first project on Github, analyzing yearly precipitation in Sri Lanka
+This is my first project on Github, analyzing annual climate change in Sri Lanka